biglioncoding/docker-logicaldoc/README.md

 Introduction
 ============
-Docker for LogicalDoc Community Version
+Docker for LogicalDoc Community Edition

 Base On
 ==========